geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/legendgraphic.rst

     - **fontAntiAliasing (true/false)** when true enables antialiasing for rule titles
     - **bgColor (hex)** background color for the generated legend, values are expressed in ``0xRRGGBB`` format
     - **dpi (integer)** sets the DPI for the current request, in the same way as it is supported by GetMap.
 Setting a DPI larger than 91 (the default) makes all fonts, symbols and line widths grow without changing the current scale, making it possible to get a high resolution version of the legend suitable for inclusion in printouts
+    - **forceLabels** "on" means labels will always be drawn, even if only one rule is available. "off" means labels will never be drawn, even if multiple rules are available.
+Off by default.

 Here is a sample request sporting all the options::